 Building leadership in trade

 We recognize that to advance sustainable global trade, we need to invest in informing and training the people engaged in trade.
-Our educational initiatives reach students and professionals around the world, helping them to develop and implement pragmatic solutions to advance lead the next stage of sustainable global trade.
+Our educational initiatives reach students, educators and professionals around the world, helping them to develop, teach and implement pragmatic solutions to lead the next stage of sustainable global trade.

 Master of Global Trade